ARP 2600: Korg ARP 2600 FS

 On January 10, 2020, Korg Inc. of Japan reissued the ARP 2600 as the ARP 2600 FS, a faithful reproduction of the original 1972 gray version.
-The re-issue adds features, including: the ability to select between the 4012 and 4072 filter types found in the 1970s versions, balanced XLR outputs, MIDI, a basic sequencer / arpeggiator, and a flight case for travel.
-The keyboard included is based on the original 3620 keyboard which now provides aftertouch.
+The reissue adds features, including the ability to select between the 4012 and 4072 filter types found in the 1970s versions, balanced XLR outputs, MIDI, a basic sequencer/arpeggiator, and a flight case for travel.
+The keyboard included is based on the original 3620 keyboard, which now provides aftertouch.